 Figure 16.
-Cambridge Residents by Race and Ethnicity, 2016
+Cambridge Residents by Race and Ethnicity, 2017

-Note: 116 Cambridge residents received care at CHA sites in 2016 for opioid-related overdose.
+Note: Sixty-seven Cambridge residents received care at CHA sites in 2017 for opioid-related overdoses.

 MASSACHUSETTS OVERDOSE EDUCATION AND NALOXONE DISTRIBUTION PROGRAM DATA

 What is Naloxone?
 Naloxone (also known by its brand name, Narcan) is a medication that can reverse an opioid overdose.
 It blocks opioids from attaching to opioid receptors in the brain.